 The absence of popular resistance to repression is rarely a sign of true apathy; more often, people choose not to resist because their governments work hard to make resistance futile.
 This has been the Russian Government's strategy (just as it was the strategy of the Egyptian Government under Mubarak)-to persuade people that if they challenge the state, they will stand alone and surely lose, and thus endanger themselves for nothing.
+But beneath the surface in such societies, a different kind of resistance can gradu-

 But beneath the surface in such societies, a different kind of resistance can gradually erode the legitimacy of a state.
 People share their disgust with their families, coworkers, and friends.
 They lose respect for their leaders and greet their pronouncements with ridicule.
 Children of the elite confront their parents and ask how they can be part of such a lie.
-Members of the elite project confidence to the outside world, but often recognize, privately, that they are not telling the truth, and some-times feel doubt and even shame as a result.
+Members of the elite project confidence to the outside world, but often recognize, privately, that they are not telling the truth, and sometimes feel doubt and even shame as a result.
 Under such circumstances, a single spark can ignite unstoppable movements for change and cause a seemingly powerful state's authority to crumble.